cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 end
 ```

-When adding changes to your routes file, you'll need to restat your sever for
+When adding changes to your routes file, be sure to restat your server after
-the changes to take effect so be sure to restat your server after adding the
-route.
+adding the updated route.

 Now our new page is the root path by default, let's get to adding some Tailwind